 Restrictions on Multiple-Plan Combinations

-- A stand-alone BMath plan cannot be combined with any BCS plan.
+- A stand-alone BCS plan cannot be combined with any BMath plan (including Joint Honours plans).

 - With the exception of Mathematical Finance, which can be combined with another Actuarial Science and/or Pure Mathematics plan, no student may enrol in or graduate from two plans from the same group in the following list: